shobhit10058/Youtube_transcript_summarizer/readme.md

 library *youtube-transcript-api* ,otherwise first the audio is taken and speech to text transformation is done.
 Again useful python libraries for used for this.

-After this, the summary is generated using the transformers.
+After this, the summary can be generated using the transformers.
 As described here [Useful Blog](https://www.thepythoncode.com/article/text-summarization-using-huggingface-transformers-python), there are two ways to do this
 1. Extractive summarization
 2. Abstractive summarization

 The length of the transcript short by applying *extractive summarization* with *bert model* and then the *T5 model* is used .

+Here, currently sumy with LSA summarizer is used.

 The summary is then given back as a HTTP response after one gives a GET HTTP request on */api/summarize?youtube_video="a valid url"*.